Yebei-Rong/data-of-top10-exchanges-trading-DASH/README.md

 The normalization of exchange volumes involves several steps, which we will walk you through below:
 1	We aggregate monthly web traffic statistics from SimilarWeb for all crypto exchanges that we track on CoinGecko.
 We then divide it by 30 to get average daily traffic.
 2	Together with the daily reported trading volume information that we track, we are able to derive the Average Daily User Trading Volume (ADUTV) for each exchange.
+ADUTV(EXCHANGE x) = DAILY VOLUME(EXCHANGE x)/DAILY VISITORS(EXCHANGE X)

-Then, based on the Bitwise 10 Real Volume Exchanges (Binance, Bitfinex, Kraken, Bitstamp, Coinbase, Bitflyer, Gemini, itBit, Bittrex, Poloniex), we calculate the median for the 10 exchanges ADUTV and we call this the Benchmark Daily User Volume.
+3 Then, based on the Bitwise 10 Real Volume Exchanges (Binance, Bitfinex, Kraken, Bitstamp, Coinbase, Bitflyer, Gemini, itBit, Bittrex, Poloniex), we calculate the median for the 10 exchanges ADUTV and we call this the Benchmark Daily User Volume.
+Benchmark = median(ADUTV-binance, ADUTV - Bitfinex...)
 We then derive a Normalized Exchange Total Trading Volume based on this Benchmark.
 Exchanges with lower ADUTV when compared to the Benchmark will not have their Reported Trading Volume normalized.
 However, for exchanges reporting ADUTV higher than Benchmark, we will discard their ADUTV and multiply their SimilarWeb daily traffic estimate and multiply it against the Benchmark.

 2) Order Book Analysis (Bid/Ask Spread & ±2% Depth Cost)